RedCoolBeans/docker-bacula-opensource/README.md

 - Mounting a local `bacula-fd.conf` into the `bacula-fd` container is not supported yet.
 Due to the limited configuration possible in this file it is advised to set the documented environment variables for now.

+## Copyright and license

+MIT, please see the LICENSE file.

+## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request